Dogs do ride!

 The illustration of the two Greyhound dogs on the delivery bike was even more of a challenge as it was a higher donation sum, and so I felt required a little more attention that the others.
 That, as well as the fact there were two dogs on the one bike, made a little more lengthy process in illustrating.
 Luckily the reference images were superb quality and so the detailing almost became photorealistic, as seen in the portfolio piece.

 As part of the KickStarter process, I also offered to render out a time-lapse version of one of the animals being painted.
 This happened over several days and can be seen in these set of videos; Day One, Day Two, Day Three, Day Four and Day Five.

 If you have any interest in my artwork, take a look here, and if you have any interest in any of my animal series you can find then in these galleries; Animal Behaviour I, Animal Behaviour II, Animal Behaviour III, Animal Behaviour IV, Animal Behaviour V, Animal Behaviour VI, Animal Behaviour VII.

 The process I took for each of the illustrations (if you watch the videos, see links above), was to sketch out the given bike and to carefully design the animal to suit the given bike positions.
 From that point (and with design approval) they were scanned and then the process of building up the layers to create the finished pieces would occur.
 This was done in Photoshop, on my Cintiq.
 The finished pieces are then translated into TIFF (CMYK) or JPG images and sent to be printed as a framed reward.

-If you are interesting in getting hold of a copy of the book, then they are available in both physical or digital form.
-The link for the physical copy will be shortly available here, and the iTunes digital copy is available here!
+If you are interesting in getting hold of a copy, then they are available in bother physical or digital form.
+The link for the physical is available here, and the iTunes digital copy is available here!

 1 creative person, slightly matured